 Looking for Therapy for Children?
 We Can Help.

 Are you wondering if there’s any help out there for your child and their unique needs?
-At Cherry Hill’s newest location, Deer Park, we offer child services and provide play therapy amongst other kinds of therapies to help your child express their emotions and experiences, that will result in growth and recovery within your child.
+At Cherry Hill’s Deer Park, Lake Zurich, and Chicago locations, we offer child services and provide play therapy amongst other kinds of therapies to help your child express their emotions and experiences, that will result in growth and recovery within your child.

 When searching for counseling for children, it is important to find resources and therapists who work specifically with children.
 Therapy with an adult is very different than with a child.
 That is why we offer play therapy and other child-friendly counseling techniques that can help your child and family.
 We also have therapists who are trained in working with Theraplay.
 For more information about Theraplay, please check out this informative website: www.theraplay.org.